ericsturman/getCleanDatWk4/README.md

 Getting and Cleaning Data Week 4 Peer Reviewed Assignment

-This project contains an R script which will ingest the data and produce a dataframe when sourced:  `run_analysis.R`
+This project contains an R script which will ingest the data and produce a dataframe when sourced:  `run_analysis.R` `totalData` will be before averaging data and `tidyFinal` is after averaging.

 There is also a `codebook.txt` file that describes the data.